Jeznar/GitRepo/Spells/4th_Level/README.md

 This spell places a DoT on the target which is allowed a save at the end of each turn.
 The DoT is implemented with Midi-QoL overtime settings.

+6/10/22 Update: Now links the concentration and active effect with [jez.pairEffects(...)](../../jez-lib#pairEffectssubject1-effectName1-subject2-effectName2) library function.
+It also runs VFXes on target.

 [*Back to 4th Level Spell List*](#4th-level-spells)

 ---